 Taliah Graves, School Counselor grades K, 1 and 4 – email@example.com – Room 124

 TO REQUEST A SMALL GROUP OR TO CONSULT WITH A STUDENT SERVICES STAFF PERSON Click here

 Who are the Counselors?

 Cindy Skinner is one of our School Counselors.
 She completed her Bachelors in Finance and her Masters in School Counseling, both at Marymount University.
 She enjoys following the Boston Red Sox, Washington Capitals and Miami Dolphins.
 She loves spending time with her family, especially her 14 nieces and nephews.
 Growing up, she loved reading Make Way For Ducklings, and feeding the ducks from the Swan boats in Boston.
 Ms. Skinner will be starting her 21st year at Ashlawn, and loves the time she spends with the students, and watching them grow every year!

 Ms. Taliah Graves

 Taliah Graves is one of our School Counselors.
 Taliah Graves attended Howard University where she received her Bachelor of Arts degree in Broadcast Journalism.
 She received her Master of Education degree in School Counseling from Liberty University.
 As a kid she enjoyed reading The Berenstain Bears book series and anything that had to do with poetry.
 When Ms. Graves is not working, you can find her writing, cooking, enjoying music, or looking for new food to try.
 She is beyond excited to start her first year at Ashlawn as a Professional School Counselor!

 What does a Counselor do?

-Classroom lessons are taught in grades K – 5 every other week.
+- Classroom Lessons are taught in grades K – 5 every week.
 The Second Step program will be the primary curriculum.
-It focuses on Skills for Learning, Empathy, Emotion Management and Problem Solving.
+It focuses on Skills for Learning, Empathy, Emotion Management, Child Protection and Problem Solving.

 How to help the Counselors?